databendlabs/databend-docs/docs/doc/10-deploy/09-upgrade/10-compatibility.md

 - between databend-query and databend-meta.
 - between different versions of databend-meta.

-# Compatibility between databend-query and databend-meta
+## Compatibility between databend-query and databend-meta

-## Find out the versions
+### Identifying the versions

 - To find out the build version of databend-query and its compatible databend-meta version: